SibelSenturk950/Canser-AI/README.md

 - [ ] Treatment planning module
 - [ ] Advanced survival analysis (Kaplan-Meier curves)
 - [ ] Medical image upload and classification
-- [ ] Clinical trial matching
+- [ ] Clinical trial matching (via cBioPortal)
 - [ ] PDF report generation
 - [ ] Multi-language support
 - [ ] Export data to CSV/Excel
 - [ ] Advanced filtering and search
+- [ ] Integration with more cBioPortal endpoints
+- [ ] Caching layer for API responses

 ## 👥 Credits

 **Developed by**: Sibel
 **Platform**: Manus AI
+**Data Source**: cBioPortal for Cancer Genomics
-**Based on**: Original CancerAI Project (genomic analysis removed)
+**Based on**: Original CancerAI Project (genomic analysis removed, real API added)
 **License**: Educational and research purposes

 ## ⚠️ Disclaimer

 This platform is designed for clinical decision support and research purposes only.
 All AI predictions should be validated by qualified healthcare providers and should not replace professional medical judgment.
+Data from cBioPortal is used for research and educational purposes in accordance with their terms of service.

 ---

-© 2024 CancerAI - Clinical Cancer Analysis Platform. by Sibel
+© 2024 CancerAI - Clinical Cancer Analysis Platform powered by cBioPortal. by Sibel

+**Using real-time clinical data from cBioPortal API (genomic analysis excluded)**